-As such a broad category, understanding the difference between certain bottles of spirits can be a minefield for aspiring bartenders and enthusiasts, as the technical language on the label doesn’t always offer a clear explanation to the liquid inside.
+For such a broad category, understanding the difference between certain bottles of spirits can be a minefield for aspiring bartenders and enthusiasts.
+The technical language on the label doesn’t always offer a clear explanation of the liquid inside.

 With an ever-growing choice of spirits coming to the market and more and more people choosing to enjoy distilled drinks, there is a growing need for education to help increase consumers’ and staff’s understanding of what they are drinking.

 As a first step, here, we decrypt some common spirits labelling terminology to help decipher the differences between each bottle: